jedisct1/spake2-ee/README.md

 SPAKE2 is a password-authenticated key agreement protocol, allowing two parties that share a password to securely authenticate each other and derive ephemeral session keys.
-It is computationally efficient, and has a strong security proof.
+It is secure and computationally efficient.

 This is an implementation of the [SPAKE2+EE](https://moderncrypto.org/mail-archive/curves/2015/000424.html)